mark-at-kenzan/hello-world/README.md

 ## Testing and Reports

-Use the following command to run all unit tests and generate a test coverage report:
+Use the following command to run all unit tests and generate a test coverage report (located in `/target/site/cobertura/index.html`):

 ```
 mvn cobertura:cobertura
 ```

-> **NOTE:** The generated report is located in `/target/site/cobertura/index.html`.

 Use the following command to run all unit tests without generating a report:

 ```
 mvn test
 ```